PhD, Management Science, Massachusetts Institute of Technology

 He has been a member of the editorial boards of several prestigious scholarly journals, including Operations Research, Transportation Science, and Production and Operations Management.

-in his research or consulting activities, Assad has worked on a variety of operations and distribution problems with such major U.S. corporations as DuPont, UPS, Federal Express, IBM, and analyzed operational issues for the Federal Aviation Administration, the Census Bureau, the U.S. Postal Service, the U.S. Army, the American Red Cross and the U.S. Transportation and Energy departments.
+In his research and consulting activities, Assad has worked on a variety of operations and distribution problems with such major U.S. corporations as DuPont, UPS, Federal Express, IBM, and analyzed operational issues for the Federal Aviation Administration, the Census Bureau, the U.S. Postal Service, the U.S. Army, the American Red Cross and the U.S. Transportation and Energy departments.

-As a result of these activities, Assad co-founded (and subsequently sold) a company that produced routing and distribution software.
+Assad also co-founded (and subsequently sold) a company that produced routing and distribution software.

 Arjang A. Assad